 In most cases, no test can definitely prove that you have MS after a first episode of symptoms or in the very early stages of the disease.
 However, some tests are helpful and may indicate that MS is a possible, or probable, cause of the symptoms.

-A magnetic resonance imaging (MRI) scan of the brain is the most useful test.
+A magnetic resonance imaging (MRI) scan of the brain is a useful test.
 This type of scan can detect small areas of inflammation and scarring in the brain which occur in MS. Although very useful in helping to make a diagnosis of MS, MRI scans are not always conclusive, especially in the early stages of the disease.
 A scan result should always be viewed together with the symptoms and physical examination.

 Since MRI scans became available, other tests are now done less often.
 However, they are sometimes done and include: